278th Armored Cavalry Regiment: Operation Iraqi Freedom III

 ARNG) which was assigned to the 1st Brigade (Raiders), 3rd Infantry Division.

-International Zone (Baghdad Iraq): Troop F 2/278th RCT.
+International Zone (Baghdad Iraq): Troop F 2/278th ACR.
 Attached to 1st Cavalry (3–8 Cavalry) and later under 3rd Infantry Division (4–64 Tuskers) Under the name Task-force Baghdad.

 The FOBs included: Black hawk, Prosperity, Union (Trojan Horse).
 This troop was responsible for security mission that included a mission with the CIA to guard the interim prime minister's house.
 Other missions included patrolling, providing listening and observation posts (LP/OPs) during elections and for force protection of the International Zone.
 This unit conducted checkpoints, convoy operations and provided security for the Naval Special Warfare EOD teams as well as Australian bomb squads.

 Eight 278th ACR soldiers were killed in action in Iraq in 2005.
 Two more died of accidents or natural causes.

 Operation Iraqi Freedom 9-11

 The 278th deployed again to Iraq in 2010 in support of Operation Iraqi Freedom 9-11.

 The 278th mobilized out of JFTC Shelby (Camp Shelby) beginning in December 2009 with attachments from Michigan, Wisconsin, Tennessee, and West Virginia National Guard units.
 The 278th acted as the convoy security element for the 13th ESC, and was tasked with the protection of retrograde activities and FOB closures from the Turkish border to Kuwait.